kiwi0fruit/open-fonts/README.md

 Semibold italic Cyrillics are terrible in Linux Libertine.
 So it's recommended to use [**Linus Libertini**](https://github.com/kiwi0fruit/open-fonts/blob/master/Fonts/LinusLibertini.zip?raw=true) fork that is simply a renamed Libertinus Serif without semibolds (Libertinus Serif is a bugfixed fork of Linux Libertine by Khaled Hosny with Cyrillic bold itallics by Stefan Peev).

-There is also OTF version of the font that is a bit heavier on Windows display: [Download](https://github.com/kiwi0fruit/open-fonts/blob/master/Fonts/LinusLibertiniO.zip?raw=true).
+There is also OTF version of the font that is a bit heavier on Windows display: [Download](https://github.com/kiwi0fruit/open-fonts/blob/master/Fonts/LinusLibertiniO.zip?raw=true) (this can be useful on small sizes).

 Font fallback chain: `'Linus Libertini', 'STIX Two Text', 'STIX Two Math', 'Noto Serif', Symbola, serif`.